OUR HISTORY

 Betsy Powell

-Betsy has been a dragon boat coach since October 2011.
-She made her dream of a dragon boat team for cancer survivors and supporters come true in 2016.
+It all began with Betsy’s dream of a team for cancer survivors and supporters.
 In her eight years at the helm, she steered Paradise City Dragon Boat toward success through her hard work, leadership and coaching talent.

 Co-Coach